folio-org/folio-install/single-server.md

 ```

 ## Secure the Okapi API (supertenant)

 If this is a production install, you may want to secure the Okapi API.
 You can secure the Okapi API or supertenant either by using the included sample script [secure-supertenant.py](secure-supertenant.py) or by following the instructions in the [Securing Okapi](https://github.com/folio-org/okapi/blob/master/doc/securing.md) guide.

 The included script requires mod-authtoken, mod-login, mod-permissions, and mod-users.
 It will enable those modules on the supertenant, create a superuser, and grant the `okapi.all` permission set to the superuser.
-It will also grant all permissions on the modules in enables to the superuser.
+It will also grant all permissions to the superuser on the modules that it enables.

 **CAUTION**: When the supertenant is secured, you must login using mod-authtoken to obtain an authtoken and include it in the `x-okapi-token` header for every request to the Okapi API.
-For Example, if you want to repeat any of the calls to Okapi in this guide, you will need to include `x-okapi-token:YOURTOKEN` and `x-okapi-tenant:supertenant` as headers for any requests to the Okapi API.
+For example, if you want to repeat any of the calls to Okapi in this guide, you will need to include `x-okapi-token:YOURTOKEN` and `x-okapi-tenant:supertenant` as headers for any requests to the Okapi API.

-To use the included script run the following replacing USERNAME and PASSWORD with your desired values.:
+To use the included script, run the following replacing USERNAME and PASSWORD with your desired values:
 ```
 python3 secure-superuser.py -u USERNAME -p PASSWORD
 ```

-You can also specify a different url for okapi by using the `-o` option.
+You can also specify a different url for Okapi by using the `-o` option.
 The default value is `http://localhost:9130` if you do not specify this option.

 ## Known issues